-MUS 250 fa Mount Mary University Women's Chorus
+MUS 250 fa Mount Mary University Chorus

 Choral repertoire for women's chorus from various periods and styles, from classical to pops.
 Performances at Christmas on the Mount, Winter and Spring Music Department concerts.
 Open to all students, faculty, staff and community.
 No audition/experience required.
-May be taken for non-credit option.
-May be repeated in subsequent semesters for non-credit option.